LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 ## Concurrently download a gzip file

+When the extraction is completed, the file is available on the DSS server for downloading.
 The result file of **ExtractRaw** extraction is in **.csv.gz** format and the HTTP response when downloading the result file typically contains **Content-Encoding: gzip** in the header.
 With this header, the **net/http** library in Go programming language typically decompresses the gzip file and then returns the csv to the application.
 To download the raw gzip file, the decompression must be disabled by using the following code.
 ```
 tr := &http.Transport{
     DisableCompression: true,
 }
 ```
-Depending on the number of instruments or the range of periods specified in the extraction request, the size of gzip file could be huge  According to TRTH V2 REST API User Guide, download speed is limited to 1 MB/s for each connection.
+Depending on the number of instruments or the range of periods specified in the extraction request, the size of gzip file could be gigantic.
+According to TRTH V2 REST API User Guide, download speed is limited to 1 MB/s for each connection.
 Therefore, downloading the huge gzip file can take more than several hours with a single connection.

 To speed up the download, the file can download concurrently with multiple connections.
 Each connection will download a specific range of a file by defining a range (offset) in the HTTP request header.

 ```
 Range: bytes=0-3079590
 ```
-The above header indicates that the HTTP request would like to download the first 3079591 bytes of the file.
-Fortunately, DSS server supports **Range** header so the status code of the HTTP response from DSS will be **206 Partial Content**.
+The above header indicates that it requests to download the first 3079591 bytes of the file.
+DSS server supports **Range** header so the status code of the HTTP response from DSS will be **206 Partial Content** and its content will contain only the first 3079591 bytes.

 ```
 HTTP/1.1 206 Partial Content